I used ChineseSkill when I started learning Chinese

 Chinesepod (my review) is one of the best resources out there.
 If one of the big draws to ChineseSkill for you is that it’s free, I’d suggest subscribing to Chinesepod for one month and downloading a ton of the lessons and lesson notes.
 This will give you lots to study at a cheap cost.
 After one month, cancel your subscription and keep studying the materials you downloaded.

 Yoyo Chinese (my review) is also a good alternative to ChineseSkill but for different reasons than Chinesepod.
 It’s not so cheap but the lessons progress in a very clear and well-structured manner.
 Grammar is explained very clearly.
 They also have a good free video pinyin guide.
 You can get a 10% discount using the promo code 10NRES.

-Du Chinese (review) and The Chairman’s Bao (review) are both very good paid apps.
+Du Chinese (review) and The Chairman’s Bao (review) are both very good apps that will help you learn to read Chinese.
 They’re fairly similar with both providing reading and listening practice with short articles arranged by difficulty level.

 There are lots of different ways to learn Chinese and people have different motivations, resources available, and levels of commitment.
 The best resource for one person may be terrible for the next person.
 However, as a beginner, ChineseSkill is a pretty awesome free app that will introduce you to learning the language.